NextCenturyCorporation/itm-evaluation-client/README.md

  - TA3_PORT(Default: 8080)
  - TA3_HOSTNAME (Default: 127.0.0.1)

-### Running the Human input simulator (DEPRECATED)
+### Running the Human input simulator

-The Human input simulator has not been updated since MVP.
-It may be removed entirely in a future release.
+The Human input simulator is used for testing specific action/parameter sequences or for otherwise simulating a human DM.

 Inside the root directory, run `itm_human_input.py`: